Posted: 02 Sep, 2010

 However, the spouse receiving LTHHCP services may only retain a monthly "Personal Needs Allowance" (PNA) that is the difference between the Medicaid income level for a household of one and the Medicaid income level for a household of two.
 In 2013, that is $375/month.
 Evans v.
 Wing, 277 A.D.2d 903, 716 N.Y.S.2d 269 (4th Dept. 2000), reargument denied, 724 N.Y.S.2d 143 (4th Dept. 2001).
 NYS DOHGIS 01-MA-021 (June 28, 2001).

-NOTE: The mandatory transition of this waiver to Managed Long Term Care and managed care has been postponed to April 1, 2018 (announced Feb.
-2017).
-Participants who do not have Medicare will be required to join Medicaid managed care plans and receive TBI waiver services through the plans.
+NOTE: The mandatory transition of this waiver to Managed Long Term Care and managed care has been postponed to Jan.
+1, 2022 (announced per NYS budget 4/2018).
+Participants who do not have Medicare will then be required to join Medicaid managed care plans and receive TBI waiver services through the plans.
 Those with Medicare will be transitioned to MLTC.
 Assembly bill A07598/ S.5535 - proposes delaying the transition of TBI and NHTD waiver populations to managed care plans.For info contact Traci Allen.
 See more here.

 GIS 07 MA/018 explains that there is no transfer penalty, or “look-back” period, for HCBS Waiver applicants.